-In all CTFI events, seeding points will be used to seed competitors into the draw trees for the divisions in which they enter to compete.
-The purpose is to reduce the chance of the top level athletes meeting early in the single knockout elimination draw.
+In all CTFI events, seeding points will be used to seed competitors into the single knockout elimination (SKO) draw trees for the divisions in which they enter to compete.
+The purpose is to reduce the chance of the top level athletes meeting early in a SKO elimination draw.
 Details for how this is done are found in Appendix B below.